rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ### Implementation Details/Notes/Constraints

-- Merging defaults and users provided values could be difficult
+* Merging defaults and users provided values could be difficult.

 ### Risks and Mitigations

-- Increase of complexity of the RabbitmqCluster.spec.
-The feature asks to include the entire StatefulSet, ConfigMap Service definitions as part of our RabbitmqCluster spec.
-Because the spec reflects all its default values, with this feature, RabbitmqCluster spec will include almost the entire manifest of these child objects and become much harder to read for users.
+* Increase of complexity of the RabbitmqCluster.spec.
+This proposal asks to include the entire StatefulSet, ConfigMap, and Service definitions as part of our RabbitmqCluster spec.
+Because the spec reflects all its default values, with this feature, RabbitmqCluster spec will then include almost the entire manifest of these child objects. `RabbitmqCluster` can become much harder to navigate, and that may reduce adoption.
-- Decreased abstructuctions.
-With this feature, we will show much configuration details than what users may care about.
-This can make RabbitmqCluster harder to use.
+* Increase of possibility of user errors.
+There will be many more kubernetes related properties for users to configure.
+Without proper understanding, users are now exposed at a greater risk of misconfigured deployments.
+* Increase cost at documentation and support.
+We will need more complicated and comprehensive documentation about how to use `RabbitmqCluster`.

+These possible risks are similar to the [Non-Goals](#non-goalsfuture-work) that are defined earlier.
+They are mostly results of the `RabbitmqCluster` CRD being at the bottom of the abstraction layer.
+The risk of increased complexity will be there whenever we add more kubernetes properties to the CRD.
+However, it should be mitigated when we start to add the other layers of abstraction to our products.
+Users will then have a choice about their preferred granularity on how they would like to configure their RabbitMQ deployments.
+Users with specific requirements on their deployment can choose `RabbitmqCluster` CRD, whereas users with minimal requirements on how to deploy RabbitMQ can choose a different CRD that's easy to navigate and maintain.

 ## Alternatives

 ### Alternative 1

-Keep currently CRD spec structure
+Keep the current CRD spec structure.
+While adding rabbitmq plugins list and rabbtimq conf file as new fields to the spec.

 ### Alternative 2

 Define our own StatefulSet and Service template to have better control over what people can configure.

 ## Upgrade Strategy